regular-life/OS-Assignments/Assignment-1/Ques3/README.md

 4. [Contributors](contributors)

 ## How to run the application
-1. **Prerequisites:**
+1. **Environment:**
-   - This program can only run on Linux.
+   - This program can run on Linux (Recommended) and Windows environments!
-   - gcc library.
+   - Run in terminal:
+     ```bash
+     which bash
+     ```
+     If it's not #! /usr/bin/bash then, before running the program please replace your bash thing from the first line of Calculator.sh.
 2. **Cloning the Repository:**
    - Clone the repository to your local machine using the following command:
      ```bash